starboi-63/ArTEMIS/README.md

 - `--log_iter`: The frequency at which to log training information and save outputs (default = 100 steps).
 - `--batch_size`: The batch size to use while training or testing.

-For the `interpolate` mode, the following command line arguments will be important.
+For the `interpolate_video` mode, the following command line arguments will be important.

 - `--model`: The model to use.
 Right now, we have only implemented the `ArTEMIS` model.
 - `--mode`: The mode in which to run the model.
-This can be either `train`, `test`, or `interpolate`.
 - `--model_path`: The path to the pre-trained model checkpoint.
 We provide a `model.ckpt` file in the project root directory.
 - `--input_path`: The path to the video file to interpolate frames for.
+- `--save_path`: The directory to save the interpolated frames to.

+For the `interpolate_singleton` mode, the following command line arguments must be used.

+- `--model`: The model to use.
+Right now, we have only implemented the `ArTEMIS` model.
+- `--mode`: The mode in which to run the model.
+- `--model_path`: The path to the pre-trained model checkpoint.
+We provide a `model.ckpt` file in the project root directory.
+- `--frame1_path`: The path to the first context frame (before the interpolated frame in time).
+- `--frame2_path`: The path to the second context frame (before the interpolated frame in time).
+- `--frame3_path`: The path to the third context frame (after the interpolated frame in time).
+- `--frame4_path`: The path to the fourth context frame (after the interpolated frame in time).
+- `--timesteps`: A list of timesteps in the range (0,1) to interpolate frames for.
 - `--save_path`: The directory to save the interpolated frames to.

 For example, to train the model, you can run the following command: